exasol/virtual-schema-common-java/doc/development/api/virtual_schema_api.md

 ### Drop Virtual Schema

 Inform the Adapter that a Virtual Schema is about to be dropped.
-The Adapter can update external dependencies if he has such.
-The Adapter is not expected to throw an exception, and if he does, it will be ignored.
+The Adapter can update external dependencies if it has such.
+The Adapter is not expected to throw an exception, and if it does, it will be ignored.

 **Request:**